-- What if a flashing appears? - Attach the camera to a tripod so that the camera does not move and blur the image. - What if the camera does not play any sounds?
+- What if a blue frame appears when you press the shutter button halfway?
+A blue frame appears when a moving subject is detected; the focus and exposure will continuously adjust (Servo AF). - What if a flashing papears?
+Attach the camera to a tripod so that the camera does not move and blur the image. - What if the camera does not play any sounds?
 Pressing the DISP, button while turning on the camera power will turn off all sounds.
-To turn the sounds on, press the MENU button to choose [Mute] from the 1 tab, then press the 1 buttons to choose [Off].

-- What if the image comes out dark even if the flash fired when shooting?
+To turn the sounds on, press the MENU button to choose [Mute] from - What if the image comes out dark even if the flash fired when shooting?
 The subject is too far away for the flash to reach.
 The effective flash range is approximately 30 cm 4.0 m (12 in.
-13 ft.) at maximum wide angle ($\frac{141}{141}$), and approximately 50 cm 2.0 m (1.6 6.6 ft) at maximum telephoto ($\frac{1}{14}$). - What if the camera beeps once when the shutter button is pressed halfway?
+13 ft.) at maximum wide angle ($\boxed{\text{III}}$), and approximately 50 cm 2.0 m (1.6 6.6 ft.) at maximum telephoto ($\boxed{\textbf{4}}$). - What if the camera beeps once when the shutter button is pressed halfway?